web-platform-tests/rfcs/rfcs/origin_policy.md

 An implementation of this proposal can be seen in [web-platform-tests/wpt#21705](https://github.com/web-platform-tests/wpt/pull/21705).

-The added subdomains are of the form `opX` for `X` from 1 through N. Our best guess for N is that it will end up on the order of 30–60, depending on how many tests are written.
-We propose starting with 30 but allowing increases in the future without additional RFCs, if that is found to be necessary while writing tests.
+The added subdomains are of the form `opX` for `X` from 1 through 99.
+We are hopeful that 99 subdomains will be enough for writing all the necessary origin policy tests; if this ends up being too few, we can do a future RFC to increase the number.

 The added subdomains do not contribute to the "product" subdomains (of the form `www.www1`, etc.) which were introduced in [web-platform-tests/wpt#13272](https://github.com/web-platform-tests/wpt/pull/13272).